 We also got a whole trevally jack, which was probably the nicest one of the two, again had it cleaned, and then stuff it with lemon slices, parsley and another slab of butter.
 I then cut a few slits in the sides, rubbed a little salt in the wounds and wrapped them both in tin foil and stuck them in the oven for about thirty minutes.
 Seemed to work quite well.

-This entry was posted on Wednesday, February 6th, 2013 at 11:53 am and is filed under Distractions, Tips & Advice.
+This entry was posted on Wednesday, February 6th, 2013 at 11:53 am and is filed under Food.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.